preetu10/preetu10/README.md

 <h1 align="center"> Hello!
 I'm Mahfuja Yesmin</h1>

 <p align="center">
 I am an ambitious web developer currently pursuing  BSc (Engg) in Computer Science and Engineering at the University of Chittagong.
-Proficient in React, I specialize in developing dynamic and responsive web applications that effectively address complex challenges.
+I specialize in developing dynamic and responsive web applications that effectively address complex challenges.
 Fascinated by AI, I delve into cutting-edge technologies to explore its transformative potential across diverse sectors. <br>
 Leading the charge in web development trends, I emphasize collaboration and innovation to consistently deliver exceptional outcomes.
 Known for my meticulous attention to detail and a steadfast commitment to excellence, I approach problem-solving with ingenuity and efficiency, continually pushing boundaries in every project.
 </p>